-Wolf Rocks in the Forbes State Forest is an outstanding scenic overlook approximately 9 miles northwest of Somerset, PA.
+Wolf Rocks Overlook in the Forbes State Forest is an outstanding scenic vista approximately 9 miles northwest of Somerset, PA.

 How to Find the Wolf Rocks Trail